cherianyit/AdventuresInOlumal/Events.md

 	- We kill the spider and Tum Nus firebolts the other one which transforms into a weird vine thing and dies
 - We meet Yulia Bendrana
 	- She inspects Baloney's big emerald and noted that it's not from this plane, it's from the Fae wild
+	- She says she is technically from Iotus, but she seems to be Fae as well
+	- She says she will trade 3 potions for a bean and replenish Baloney's mana for a tragic memory of his.
+When he gives the memory her ear becomes pointy and slightly larger.
+Baloney no longer remembers anything that happened in Bumblestump forest [COMPLETED SUCCESSFULLY]
+	- She tells us that Bang came back from some trip and seemed crueler and what not
+	- She tells us that the reason exotic fruits and veggies are being grown here is because of Cillan and she wants us to convince the townspeople to grow other stuff in return for a potion of possibility [COMPLETED SUCCESSFULLY]
+	- Tum Nus makes a deal with her.
+In exchange for 0.5 pounds of Numinous (and 2 flakes) we get her to agree to experiment with it and share findings of it in our lifetime as a potion or something else that will aid us in our adventures [UNFULFILLED]
+	- She gives Fetrefe moss to Kohoku in exchange for info on its purposes
+	- On the way out Tum Nus notices a fae flower with massive purple petals in her house.
+As he looks at it the petals are undulating and he recalls his mother used to grow these.
+These flowers go where they want and it reappears by my feet.
+They are called Pick a lilies.
+Need to talk to Yulia about this
+We make our way North to confront Bang's gang
+- We kill them all, saving the two girls (Eliza and Nuri), and taking the archer hostage.
+We learn you can dip darts in the sleeping potion and then make people sleep with it
+- Find a small blank piece of parchment that has no creases on it
+	- Has some magic with it
+	- We wrote "gust of wind" on it and it turns into a bird
+- The bandit chief has a large tattoo on his back of a skeletal snake (sign of Zello)
+	- Tum Nus notices that this amount of ink looks fresh and would take a long time, but was done quickly.
+The tattoo also doesn't like it was done by hand
+		- We extract the tattoo and the body incinerates on the spot Back in Caladar
+- We go to the winking hog
+- We get the barkeep to help us out
+	- She says Bang is trying to take all of Beraven
 ### September 6, 2025
 We are fighting the 3 death shepherd leaders
 - Teft seems to know all of us as well as Shroud